naik899/naik899.github.io/_posts/2025-07-19-semantic-kernel-updates-june-july-2025.md

 - **Microsoft.Extensions.AI IEmbeddingGenerator**: Standardized embedding generation in .NET applications
 - **Cross-Ecosystem Compatibility**: Improved interoperability between different AI frameworks and services

-### Ecosystem and Observability Improvements

-Ongoing improvements to the broader ecosystem:

-- **Deprecated Interface Cleanup**: Removal of outdated interfaces to align with modern best practices
-- **Langfuse Integration**: Simplified integration with Langfuse for improved monitoring and debugging
-- **Documentation Updates**: Comprehensive documentation improvements for better developer experience

 ## Why It Matters

 These updates are pivotal for several reasons: